Distributed Framework Construction for Affine Formation Control: CONSTRUCTION OF AFFINE FRAMEWORKS IN 2D

 According to Theorem \ref{theo:VertexAddition}, the distributed nature of our proposed strategy is fully presented.
-Specifically, the global positions are not necessary based on the definition of a equilibrium stress \eqref{eq:StressV_u}.
-The weight of an edge is determined by the relative position of the corresponding two endpoints when new edges are added to the framework, e.g., $\bm{\Omega}_u$ in \eqref{eq:Omega_u1}.
-Accordingly, the local measurements are enough to update the stress matrix.
-Moreover, only several vertices are involved in the generation and reconstruction of affine formation frameworks, which supports the distributed execution of our methods.
-The construction of affine formation framework is solved by local measurements and communication, leading to the great application prospects in multi-robot systems.
+Different from \cite{RAL_Xiao_2022}, the global positions are not necessary based on the definition of a equilibrium stress \eqref{eq:StressV_u}.
+The weight of an edge is determined by the relative position of the corresponding two endpoints when new edges are added to the framework, e.g., $\bm{\Omega}_u$ in eq.~\eqref{eq:Omega_u1}.
+Accordingly, the stress matrix can be updated based on local measurements.
+Moreover, only several vertices are involved in the generation and reconstruction of affine frameworks, which supports the distributed execution of our methods.
+Consequently, the construction of affine framework is solved by local measurements and communication, leading to the great application prospects in multi-robot systems.
 In fact, our algorithms can be integrated with most, if not all, distributed affine formation control schemes.
-A simulation is carried out in Section~\ref{sec:Simu_Ctrl} to verify the compatibility, where an example of formation tracking control law \cite{FITEE_Li_2022} is applied.
+A simulation is carried out in Section~\ref{sec:Simu_Ctrl} to verify the compatibility, where an example of affine formation tracking control law \cite{FITEE_Li_2022} is applied.

-Furthermore, we present an algorithm for adding $m$ vertices to $\left(\mathcal{G},\bm{p}\right)$, as shown in Algorithm~\ref{Algo:VertexAdd}.
-With Algorithm~\ref{Algo:VertexAdd}, we can easily grow the original affine formation framework to a larger scale, with a hierarchical structure.
-Intuitively, based on Theorem \ref{theo:VertexAddition}, we only use the local position measurements of a limited number of vertices, and incremental operations are executed to update the stress matrix.
-Different from \cite{RAL_Xiao_2022}, global position measurements and centralized optimization are not necessary in our proposed approach.